riccardoklinger/osmdata.xyz/README.md

 This project is intended to provide the OpenStreetMap data for the whole world directly usable in a GIS.
 The data extracts are based on the primary map features.
 Each excerpt represents a key value, whereby all tags are always contained in the same way.
 This way you can also discover entries that may be untypical.

+This project is my hobby, absolutely non-commercial.
+I'm happy to share open data, knowledge and insights.

 ## Utilized tools to create extracts
 - osm2pgsql --> https://wiki.openstreetmap.org/wiki/Osm2pgsql
 - PostGIS / PostgreSQL --> https://postgis.net/